10 Vegan Breakfast Ideas For Kids (That Everyone Will Love)

 What are your favorite kid-friendly vegan breakfast recipes?

 I love discovering new recipes and encouraging my kids to try new things.
-If you have a favorite vegan breakfast recipe that wasn’t included in this post, I’d love for you to share it with me.
+If you have a favorite vegan breakfast recipe that wasn’t included in this vegan breakfast ideas for kids post, I’d love for you to share it with me.